 During World War I, Frank served in the U.S. Army.
 When he registered for the military draft, he stated that he was employed by his father as a farm laborer in Mill Run.
 He was recorded as being of medium height, and stout build, with gray eyes and black hair.

-On Christmas Day 1919, Frank married his first wife, Ida B. Grimm (1900-1971), the daughter of Henry and Ellen Grimm.
-Frank was age 26 at the time, and Ida 19, at the time of their wedding.
+On Christmas Day 1919, Frank married his first wife, Ida B. Grimm (1900-1971), the daughter of Henry and Barbara "Ellen" (Parker) Grimm and a foster daughter of Milton and Beatrice (Bates) Shipley.
+Frank was age 26 at the time, and Ida 19, at the time.

 They had eight children: Harold Henry Miner, Hilda Cole, Howard K. Miner, Homer Miner, Eleanor Provance, Carroll "Wayne" Miner, Arla Borghi and Warren Miner.
 Sadly, Warren died at age three months, passing away at Connellsville State Hospital on July 25, 1941.